saprativa/wiki-summarizer/README.md

-# wikipedia-summarizer
+#WIKIPEDIA-SUMMARIZER
-a terminal based wikipedia article summarizer written in python.
+A terminal based wikipedia article summarizer written in python.

-#contributors
-irak rigia

-saprativa bhattacharjee
+#Contributors
+Irak Rigia

+Saprativa Bhattacharjee

+#Usage
+Download and extract the zip file. cd to the directory wikipedia-summarizer and type:

+$ python wiki.py